On the tangent bundle and the divisor theory of a general matroid: Abstract

 \section{Abstract}

-For a loopless matroid \(M\), we construct a \(K\)-class \(T_M\in K(X_{M})\).
-When \(M\) is realizable, \(T_M\) recovers the \(K\)-class of the tangent bundle of the wonderful compactification \(W_L\).
-We derive two formulas for the total Chern class of \(T_M\) and prove that the associated Todd class agrees with the Todd class appearing in the matroid Hirzebruch--Riemann--Roch formula.
-We define a ``fake effective cone'' so that big and nef divisors in a matroid can be characterized in a manner analogous to how the effective cone characterizes big and nef divisors in classical algebraic geometry.
-Finally, we define the classes \(\beta_S\) and study their properties.
+Extending classical algebro-geometric constructions to arbitrary matroids, we construct a $K$-class $T_M\in K(M)$ for every loopless matroid $M$.
+When $M$ is realizable by a linear subspace $L$, $T_M$ recovers the $K$-class of the tangent bundle of the wonderful compactification $W_L$.
+We derive two formulas for the total Chern class of $T_M$ (one combinatorial and one geometric) and show that the associated Todd class agrees with the Todd class appearing in the matroid Hirzebruch--Riemann--Roch formula.
+To develop a positivity theory entirely at the combinatorial level, we introduce the notion of ``fake effective cone,'' a combinatorial analogue of the classical effective cone, and use it to characterize big and nef divisors in $A(M)$.
+Finally, we define the $\beta_S$ classes, obtained from Cremona conjugates of the classical $\alpha_S$ classes, and study their properties to provide a rich and computable family of combinatorially nef divisors.